Loading...

 The journal is subscription based.
 The APCs apply on the accepted articles for publication in the designated journal.

 1.Crop Research: No processing charges.
 However, authors are required to pay APCs for approved and/or accepted papers @ Rs.
 1200/- and US $ 100/- per single side final printed page of an article for Indian and foreign authors, respectively.
 Total APCs are calculated on the basis of number of printed pages in an article.
-Discount up to 20% in APCs is allowed to needy and those Indian students who are the sole or first author of the paper.
+Discount of 10% in APCs is allowed to needy and those Indian and foreign bonafide students who are the sole or first author of the paper.
+Students seeking discount in APC are required to provide a copy of their students' ID card.
 Authors from SAARC Countries (Afghanistan, Bangladesh, Bhutan, Maldives, Nepal, Pakistan and Sri-Lanka) and Low-Income Countries (Burkina Faso, Burundi, Central African Republic, Chad, Congo, Dem.
 Rep., Eritrea, Ethiopia, Gambia, Guinea-Bissau, Korea North, Liberia, Madagascar, Malawi, Mali, Mozambique, Niger, Rwanda, Sierra Leone, Somalia, South Sudan, Sudan, Syrian Arab Republic, Togo, Uganda and Yemen, Rep.) are eligible for maximum 50% discount in APCs.

 2.Research on Crops: No processing charges.
 However, authors are required to pay APCs for approved and/or accepted papers @ Rs.
 1500/- and US $ 120/- per single side final printed page of an article for Indian and foreign authors, respectively.
 Total APCs are calculated on the basis of number of printed pages in an article.
-Discount up to 20% in APCs is allowed to needy and those Indian students who are the sole or first author of the paper.
+Discount of 10% in APCs is allowed to needy and those Indian and foreign bonafide students who are the sole or first author of the paper.
+Students seeking discount in APC are required to provide a copy of their students' ID card.
 Authors from SAARC Countries (Afghanistan, Bangladesh, Bhutan, Maldives, Nepal, Pakistan and Sri-Lanka) and Low-Income Countries (Burkina Faso, Burundi, Central African Republic, Chad, Congo, Dem.
 Rep., Eritrea, Ethiopia, Gambia, Guinea-Bissau, Korea North, Liberia, Madagascar, Malawi, Mali, Mozambique, Niger, Rwanda, Sierra Leone, Somalia, South Sudan, Sudan, Syrian Arab Republic, Togo, Uganda and Yemen, Rep.) are eligible for maximum 50% discount in APCs.

 3.Farming & Management: Neither processing charges nor APCs are applied for publication of articles in this journal.
 It is free to publish papers in this journal till December 2025.